rindotsh/russianroulette/README.md

-Russian roulette, you know the drill, best of luck
+Russian roulette, you know the drill, best of luck!